homerhanumat/tigerstats/cran-comments.md

 ## Test environments

-* local Linux install (Ubuntu 14.04 LTS), R 3.2.1
+* local Linux install (Ubuntu 14.04 LTS), R 3.2.2
-* local OS X install (Yosemite 10.10.4), R 3.2.1
+* local OS X install (Yosemite 10.10.5), R 3.2.2
 * win-builder (devel and release)

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs, no WARNINGs and no NOTEs.

-I observed the following NOTE:

-* (win-builder devel and release):  No repository set, so cyclic dependency check skipped

 ## Downstream dependencies